Rudinilson Silva

-Rudinilson Gomes Brito Silva (born 20 August 1994) is a Bissau-Guinean professional footballer who plays as a defender for KTP.
+Rudinilson Gomes Brito Silva (born 20 August 1994) is a Bissau-Guinean professional footballer who plays as a centre-back.

 Club career

 On 18 September 2013, Rudinilson made his professional debut with Benfica B in a 2013–14 Segunda Liga match against Aves.

 On 22 August 2014, he joined Lechia Gdańsk in Poland.

 On 22 February 2017, Rudinilson signed a two-year deal with Lithuanian A Lyga club FK Utenis Utena.
 In August that year, he moved to Moroccan side OC Khouribga.

 In early 2019, Rudinilson returned to Lithuania and signed with FK Kauno Žalgiris.

-On 1 February 2022, he moved back to Poland and joined I liga side Wigry Suwałki until the end of the season, with an extension option.
+On 1 February 2022, he moved back to Poland and joined II liga side Wigry Suwałki until the end of the season, with an extension option.

 On 21 July 2022, he joined Finnish club KTP.

 International career

 Having previously represented Portugal at multiple youth levels, Rudinilson made his senior international debut for Guinea-Bissau on 19 July 2014.